-Develop a 2D game engine that will give you the experience and core understanding
+In this book you will develop a 2D game engine that will give you the experience and core understanding

-of foundational concepts for building complex and fun 2D games that can be played
+of the foundational concepts for building a complex and flexible 2D game engine.
+Your engine can then be used to create 2D games that are played

 across the Internet via popular web browsers.
-This book is organized so that the
+The book is organized such that the

-chapters follow logical steps of building a game engine and integrates concepts
+chapters follow the logical steps of building a game engine from scratch while integrateing the core components of most game engines.

-accordingly.

 Build Your Own 2D Game Engine and Create Great Web Games isolates and presents

 relevant concepts from software engineering, computer graphics, mathematics, physics,